cryostatio/cryostat-legacy/HTTP_API.md

     Should use percent-encoding.

     ###### response
-    `200` - The body is the body from the response that Container JFR got after sending the upload request to the Grafana datasource.
+    `200` - The body is the body from the response that Cryostat got after sending the upload request to the Grafana datasource.

     `401` - User authentication failed.
 The body is an error message.